next-generation-mobility-systems-lab/v2xsim/README.md

 #### Customization with Plugins

 In the source file, plugin scripts (e.g., <code>veh_plugin.cc</code>) can be found at the working directory.
 Users can directly modify plugin code to customize the plugin given in this repo, so as to control vehicles in a different way.
 To test an algorithm, customizing plugins is more recommended, because algorithm details can be implemented under Gazebo namespace.
 When customizing the plugin, the <code>CMakeLists.txt</code> should be updated accordingly with following CMake rules.
 To make the plugin be executable, users should use <code>CMake</code> to compile and link the Gazebo plugin to the model built the Gazebo engine.
 If you are not using <code>CMake 3.10.2</code>, you should make sure your existing <code>CMake</code> support C++11 standard.
 Once built by <code>CMake</code>, you can find the executable plugin under <code>build</code> directory.
-The compiled plugin file will end with <code>lib*.so</code>, for example, <code>libveh_plugin.so</code>.
+The compiled plugin files will have names in <code>lib*.so</code> format, for example, <code>libveh_plugin.so</code>.
 In order to link compiled plugins to models when the simulator is running, add them to your <code>.world</code> file and link it to the corresponding model in <code>XML</code> format.

 Plugins provided in this repo are developed to give a intelligent driving model demonstration.